joshmcrae/kick/docs/dependency-injection.md

 dependencies, a service container _injects_ those dependencies into classes as they are being instantiated.

-To demonstrate what we're talking about, consider a class that needs a database connection to do something useful.
+To demonstrate this concept, consider a class that needs a database connection to do something useful.

 ```php
 <?php